Groundhog

 *

 The author of Animal Speak is Ted Andrews, a white man born in Dayton, Ohio, who devoted his life to the spiritual arts.
-Though Animal Speak received criticism for being “typical white shamanism,” 500,000 copies were sold in five years.
-In an Adirondack chair, feet by the fire, I flip to the section on groundhogs.
+Though Animal Speak received criticism for being “typical white shamanism,” 500,000 copies were sold in under five years.

 *

-My ASS is a groundhog, teehee.
+My ASS is a whistle pig, teehee.

 *

 A maple in my backyard is down to American bittersweet, which vined up the length of the trunk and choked it out.
+American bittersweet is native, while Asiatic is not.

 *